-\textbf{Results analysis.} CricaVPR, SALAD, BoQ, SelaVPR and our method all achieve superior performance on these datasets.
-Especially on Tokyo24/7, which shows severe illumination changes, CricaVPR, SALAD, BoQ and SelaVPR achieve 93.0\% R@1, 94.6\% R@1, 95.2\% R@1 and 94.0\% R@1 respectively.
+\textbf{Results analysis.} SALAD, BoQ, SelaVPR and our method all achieve superior performance on these datasets.
+Especially on Tokyo24/7, which shows severe illumination changes, SALAD, BoQ and SelaVPR achieve 94.6\% R@1, 95.2\% R@1 and 94.0\% R@1 respectively.
 However, our method consistently improves performance on Tokyo24/7, achieving an incredible 97.1\% R@1.
-This improvement stems from the robust and discriminative global descriptors generated by our model.
+This improvement stems from the robust and discriminative global descriptors produced by our model.
 The MSLS dataset is highly challenging, covering different seasons, weather and illumination conditions, various camera types and viewpoints, as well as different levels of dynamic objects presented in the scenes.
-Nevertheless, our method achieves 78.4\% R@1, 89.8\% R@5 and 91.9\% R@10 on MSLS-challenge, showing significant advantages and outperforming other global-retrieval-based methods and two-stage methods by a considerable margin.
-Although our method achieves 92.0\% R@1 on MSLS-val, 0.2\% lower than SALAD, the dimensionality of our global descriptors is less than half that of SALAD.
-This indicates that our global descriptors can require less storage space and achieve a higher retrieval efficiency.
-In addition, we also get an overall better performance on the SPED dataset, demonstrating the high robustness of our method to handle various place images concerning natural scenes.
-On the Pitts30k dataset, which shows severe viewpoint changes, EDTformer outperforms all other methods but is slightly behind CricaVPR.
-This is because CricaVPR uses the cross-image encoder to combine the information of multiple query images from the same place in a batch at once in inference.
-As the number of query images in the batch decreases, especially when it becomes 1, the performance of CricaVPR drops significantly, as shown in Table \ref{tab:comparison with state-of-the-art} CricaVPR-1.
+Nevertheless, our method achieves 78.4\% R@1, 89.8\% R@5 and 91.9\% R@10 on MSLS-challenge, showing significant advantages and outperforming other global-retrieval-base methods and two-stage methods by a considerable margin.
+Although our method only achieves 92.0\% R@1 on MSLS-val, 0.2\% lower than SALAD, the dimensionality of our global descriptors is less than half that of SALAD.
+This indicates that our global descriptors require less storage space and can achieve higher retrieval efficiency.
+In addition, we also get an overall better performance on the SPED dataset, demonstrating the high robustness of our method to process low-quality place images.
+On the Pitts30k dataset, which shows severe viewpoint changes, our EDTformer achieves a competitive performance, surpassing BoQ and SALAD by 1.5\% and 0.9\% on R@1 respectively.
+Although our EDTformer is slightly behind CricaVPR and SuperVLAD on individual datasets, this is because CricaVPR and SuperVLAD both use the cross-image encoder to combine multiple query images from the same place in a batch to achieve better performance.
+As the number of query images in the batch (i.e., batch size) decreases, especially when it becomes 1, their performance drops significantly, as shown in Table \ref{tab:comparison with state-of-the-art} CricaVPR-1 and SuperVLAD-1.